Hector2024/ops-reading-notes/reading9.md

 ## Things I want to know more about

 - Why are all 3 still around, can they not make one to do it all?
-- what other commands are there
+- What other commands are there?
-- how difficult is it to run two cmd applications
+- How difficult is it to run two cmd applications?

 ## Resources